SuffolkLITLab/legal-tech-class/docs/testing/testing.md

 Keep usability tests simple so that you can conduct them regularly.
 A good cadence is once a month.

+#### Sample prompts for a usability test

+While there is a lot of information about testing websites for usability, a test for a guided interview is a little different.
+Primarily because the process is much more linear.

+Here are some questions that [Jarret and Gaffney](https://www.amazon.com/Forms-that-Work-Interactive-Technologies/dp/1558607102/) suggest you use when testing a form:

+1. Could you tell me what that question is asking you?
+1. What kind of information do you think that question is asking for?

+1. Did you expect to be asked that question?
+1. Does it explain why it asked that question?
+1. Did it leave out a question you expected?

+1. How would you figure out how to answer that question?
+1. Where would you look to answer that question?

+1. Is it OK for the website to ask that question?
+1. Is that the kind of information you'd be willing to provide?

 ### Testing for correctness

 Testing for correctness usually means: